-Donald Trump Wants To ‘Declassify Everything,’ Commentator Says
+Donald Trump Wants To 'Declassify Everything,' Commentator Says

 Conservative commentator Jack Posobiec claimed on Monday that Donald Trump has his sights set on declassification as the final weeks of his presidency come to an end.

-“Trump talking about firing everyone right now.
-Wray, Gina, etc. And wants to declassify everything – UFOs, JFK, all of it,” he tweeted.
+"Trump talking about firing everyone right now.
+[Christopher] Wray, Gina [Haspel], etc. And wants to declassify everything - UFOs, JFK, all of it," he tweeted.

 Posobiec's claim was met with enthusiasm by some, including actress Leigh-Allyn Baker.